equwal/LispBrain/README.md

 # Lisp Fuck
 Lisp Fuck is a simple brainfuck interpreter written in Common Lisp.
-It comes with the best debugging environment for brainfuck there is by using Common Lisp to run it.
+It comes with the best debugging environment for Brainfuck there is.

 #Brainfuck
 Brainfuck is an esoteric programming language that works on a theoretical byte tape (the Universal Turing Machine).
 The commands are: